 The Knave of Hearts has been accused of stealing the tarts of the Queen of Hearts, but the evidence against him is very bad.
 Alice is appalled by the ridiculous proceedings.
 She also begins to grow larger.
-She is soon called to the witness stand; by this time she has grown to giant size.
-She refuses to be intimidated by the bad logic of the court and the bluster of the King and Queen of Hearts.
+She is soon called to the witness stand; by this time, she has grown to a giant size.
+She refuses to be intimidated by the flawed logic of the court and the bluster of the King and Queen of Hearts.
 Suddenly, the cards all rise and attack her, at which point she wakes up.
 Her adventures in Wonderland have all been a fantastic dream.

 Chapter 1 – Down the Rabbit Hole

 Alice is bored sitting on the riverbank with her sister when she notices a talking, clothed White Rabbit with a watch run past.
 She follows it down a rabbit hole when suddenly she falls a long way to a curious hall with many locked doors of all sizes.
-She finds a small key to a door too small for her to fit, but through which she sees an attractive garden.
+She finds a minor key to a door too small to fit, but through which she sees an attractive garden.
 She then discovers a bottle labelled “DRINK ME”, the contents of which cause her to shrink too small to reach the key.
 A cake with “EAT ME” on it causes her to grow to such a tremendous size her head hits the ceiling.

 Chapter 2 – The Pool of Tears

-Alice is unhappy and cries and her tears flood the hallway.
+Alice is unhappy, and cries and her tears flood the hallway.
 After shrinking down again due to a fan she had picked up, Alice swims through her tears and meets a Mouse, who is swimming as well.
-She tries to make small talk with him but all she can think of talking about is her cat, which offends the mouse.
+She tries to make small talk with him, but all she can think of talking about is her Cat, which offends the mouse.